 It’s not the same as a FICO score, but it’s still based on information found directly on your credit report.
 So again, it may not match up exactly with what your lender pulls.
 However, it gives you expectations to draw from.

 Purchase a Credit Score

 If you’re set on getting your actual FICO score and can’t find it through one of the previous methods, you do have the option of purchasing it directly from MyFICO.
 There are a couple of different one-time purchasing options depending on your needs.

 For about $20, you can choose a single credit bureau to receive both your credit score and credit report.
 For just under $60, you can get the same information from all three credit bureaus at once.

 And if you’re applying for a specific type of loan, FICO gives you access to your credit score across models, including those for mortgage, auto, and credit card lending.
-This information can be helpful in knowing what a specific type of lender sees when you go to apply because these scoring models do weigh certain factors differently than the traditional FICO score.
+This information can help you know what a specific type of lender sees when you apply for credit.
+That’s because these credit scoring models weigh certain factors differently than the traditional FICO score.

 Credit Monitoring Services